arnodb/web-renderer/character-cards/README.md

 The input file name format must be of the form `<name>_<charset>.<ext>`.

 The magic is supposed to generate file names in the charset of your filesystem.

+This is a very simple use of web-renderer and ImageMagick, a more advanced script may generate more advanced cards!